 Mrs. Parker: It is indeed a pleasure for me to come with greetings from our National Convention to this Body.
 You know we love and revere, and of course we shall always stand by the Members of the Grand Army of the Republic, and next to them, with us, come the Sons of Union Veterans.
 We are ready to stand by you and work with you in any way we can and we know you are enjoying a wonderful meeting here together, as we are.
 Everything has been going along splendidly.
-The Campfire last night was a wonderful inspiration to us and I know we are going home with a whole lot of enthusiasm to do better work for the Grand Army of the Republic and we are going to work with you even after the Grand Army is gone.
-They are going to a well-earned rest; they deserve it and it is up to us, the Woman's Relief Corps and the Sons of Veterans to carry on their work.
+The Campfire last night was a wonderful inspiration to us and I know we are going home with a whole lot of enthusiasm to do better work for the Grand Army of the Republic are going to a well-earned rest; they deserve it and it is up to us, the Woman's Relief Corps and the Sons of Veterans to carry on their work.